aws/aws-cdk/packages/aws-cdk-lib/README.md

 declare const stack: Stack;

-// Extracts the function name out of an AWS Lambda Function ARN const arnComponents = stack.parseArn(arn, ':');
+// Extracts the function name out of an AWS Lambda Function ARN const arnComponents = stack.splitArn(arn, ArnFormat.COLON_RESOURCE_NAME);
 const functionName = arnComponents.resourceName;
 ```

-Note that depending on the service, the resource separator can be either
+Note that the format of the resource separator depends on the service and
-`:` or `/`, and the resource name can be either the 6th or 7th
-component in the ARN.
-When using these functions, you will need to know
+may be any of the values supported by `ArnFormat`.
+When dealing with these
-the format of the ARN you are dealing with.
+functions, it is important to know the format of the ARN you are dealing with.

 For an exhaustive list of ARN formats used in AWS, see [AWS ARNs and
 Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)